bodkin-fletcher/sapwood/development-log.md

   - Validation services
   - CSV export functionality
 - Implemented file-based JSON persistence in the data directory
+- Created TGDF utility module for consistent data serialization

+#### TGDF Integration Details

+The Tagged Data Format (TGDF) implementation required several key components:

+1. **Data Type Conversion**:
+   - Basic type conversion for text, numbers, dates, etc.
+   - Specialized handling for complex types
+   - Automatic type detection for user data

+2. **Integrity & Versioning**:
+   - SHA-256 hash generation for data integrity
+   - Version tracking for data format evolution
+   - Consistent naming and identification

+3. **API Layer Updates**:
+   - Modified all API services to convert to/from TGDF
+   - Updated API endpoints to expect and return TGDF-formatted data
+   - Ensured backward compatibility for existing interfaces

+4. **UI Integration**:
+   - Updated Data Wrangling components to work with TGDF data
+   - Modified data display to properly render TGDF fields
+   - Enhanced editors to maintain TGDF consistency

+### Sprint Completion (June 17, 2025)
+We have successfully completed Sprint 3 with the implementation of TGDF across the entire application.
+Key accomplishments:

+1. **Complete TGDF Implementation**:
+   - Implemented TGDF conversion for nodes, connections, and data records
+   - Added validation functions for TGDF format compliance
+   - Updated all API endpoints to use TGDF as the canonical data format
+   - Preserved backward compatibility with non-TGDF interfaces

+2. **Enhanced Data Services**:
+   - Added TGDF view in the DataViewer component
+   - Updated data transformation to properly handle TGDF format
+   - Enhanced validation to include TGDF schema validation
+   - Improved error handling for data operations

+3. **Full API Integration**:
+   - All backend routes now use TGDF for data storage and transformation
+   - Frontend API services properly convert to/from TGDF
+   - Data integrity is maintained across all operations

 ### Next Steps
 - Enhance transformation capabilities with more operations
 - Add visualization capabilities for different data formats
 - Implement real-time updates for data changes
 - Integrate with external data sources
+- Extend the TGDF implementation with additional data types and validation rules
+- Add more comprehensive TGDF schema validation
+- Implement TGDF-based data import/export with external systems

 The data wrangling features provide a solid foundation for users to work with data flowing through nodes, making Sapwood more functional and valuable as an integration tool.